VATSIM-UK/uk-controller-plugin/docs/IntegrationGuide/Overview/Overview.md

 The integration protocol consists of JSON messages, passed back and forth over communication channels.

-## Communication Channels

-There is currently one communication channel available for integration.

-### Windows Sockets

-The UK Controller Plugin listens for connecting integrations via **TCP port 52814** using Windows Sockets.
-Once a client has connected, the plugin expects to receive an initialisation message (covered later in this guide) which lets it know what events the integration wishes to receive.

 ## Message Format

 All messages follow the same basic JSON format, containing a message type and a version.
 Some messages will also require